JeepyTea/TianShu/datasets/tianshu_v1/generated/11/11/Language.md

 functions are declared via the following grammar

-    yans func_name( [<arguments>,] ){
+    appreffinge func_name( [<arguments>,] ){
         < statements >
     }

-    yans random(){
+    appreffinge random(){
-        ze 4;
+        yans 4;
     }

-return value is specified with the `ze` keyword which, as expected, immediately halts function execution upon being called.
+return value is specified with the `yans` keyword which, as expected, immediately halts function execution upon being called.
 Functions can have their private functions which are inaccessible to the outer scope.

 #### Flow control ####

-Yig supports `xynep` statements for flow control via the following syntax
+Eraow supports `prejudicalive` statements for flow control via the following syntax

-    xynep < expression > {
+    prejudicalive < expression > {
         < statements >
     }